 The source of much debate.
-Minerals mined in conflict
+Minerals mined in conflict zones such as the DRC are funding militia groups. |

 Australia, however, has huge mining interests in Africa and is not willing to follow suit.
 In 2011 alone, Australia had seven firms actively working in the DRC.
 Furthermore, Australia has more ventures in Africa than it does in any other place in the world.